-Issue Identified Image of issue Background PUCC - Public The Public Utility Co-ordinating Committee (PUCC) is the group of Utility utilities operating within Mississauga that collectively address utility Coordinating Committee Installation requirements and streamline the provision of "Municipal Consent" -PUCC was identified as overly complex and extended processing "Municipal Consent" is the legislative authority that the City uses to control all works within the City ROW.
+Issue Identified Image of issue Background PUCC - Public Utility Coordinating Committee The Public Utility Co-ordinating Committee (PUCC) is the group of utilities operating within Mississauga that collectively address utility installation requirements and streamline the provision of "Municipal Consent" -PUCC was identified as overly complex and extended processing "Municipal Consent" is the legislative authority that the City uses to control all works within the City ROW.
 It gives Utility companies permission to install or move utilities.
-It is also needed whenever a road needs to be excavated. timelines Meeting the Legal Requirements of the City: -The impact on the surrounding neighborhood is controlled through pedestrian and vehicular traffic restrictions outlined in a Construction Management Plan PUCC / ROP permits set out the timing and physical extent of the work, and the strict enforcement of the City's Noise and relevant by- laws - Protection of the surface infrastructure is achieved through the pavement cut repair standards established by the City. - Protection of the underground infrastructure is achieved through drawing and construction standards established by the City, circulation of drawings for planned construction to all affected stakeholders and adherence to minimum clearances and depths.
-Benefits to the Developer: Ensures Compliance with Regulations : PUCC approval ensures that municipal laws and regulatory standards are met, avoiding legal issues, penalties, or project shutdowns.
-Early Conflict Resolution : Developers can identify and address potential conflicts before construction begins.
+It is also needed whenever a road needs to be excavated. timelines Meeting the Legal Requirements of the City: The impact on the surrounding neighborhood is controlled through pedestrian and vehicular traffic restrictions outlined in a Construction Management Plan PUCC / ROP permits set out the timing and physical extent of the work, and the strict enforcement of the City's Noise and relevant bylaws.
+Protection of the surface infrastructure is achieved through the pavement cut repair standards established by the City.
+Protection of the underground infrastructure is achieved through drawing and construction standards established by the City, circulation of drawings for planned construction to all affected stakeholders and adherence to minimum clearances and depths.
+Benefits to the Developer: Ensures Compliance with Regulations: PUCC approval ensures that municipal laws and regulatory standards are met, avoiding legal issues, penalties, or project shutdowns.
+Early Conflict Resolution: Developers can identify and address potential conflicts before construction begins.
 This proactive approach helps prevent costly redesigns and/or construction delays.

-Issue Identified Image of issue Background - PUCC - How the City uses the PUCC Process to coordinate large, Continued complex infill developments: Through the Engineering Submission Process, consultants working on large developments are required to coordinate all the proposed servicing alignments (wet and dry) supplied by the third-party utilities and to place the information in one drawing set.
-These drawings are then circulated by PUCC to confirm that all requirements are coordinated for the project (rather than each utility responding separately in an uncoordinated fashion). lesue Identified Cross Section through a Typical City Street (25.0m ROW) - Prefered Condition Background Postrict site Section (1/e) (site plan approval) of the Planning Act specifically works to allows municipalities to review and approve: property being developed Some developers have expressed the concern that Urban Design matters should be restricted to the property being developed.
-Development within subject property Off-site works "(e) the sustainable design elements on any adjoining highway under a municipality's jurisdiction, including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities, if an official plan and a by-law passed under subsection (2) that both contain provisions relating to such matters are in effect in the municipality;" In most cases, large developments do have an impact on the adjoining public realm to a greater or lesser degree.
+Issue Identified Image of issue Background - PUCC - How the City uses the PUCC Process to coordinate large, Continued State Market State Market complex infill developments: Through the Engineering Submission Process, consultants working on large developments are required to coordinate all the proposed servicing alignments (wet and dry) supplied by the third-party utilities and to place the information in one drawing set.
+These drawings are then circulated by PUCC to confirm that all requirements are coordinated for the project (rather than each utility responding separately in an uncoordinated fashion).
+Issue Identified Cross Section through a Typical City Street (26.0m ROW) - Prefered Condition Background Restrict site Section 41(e) (site plan approval) of the Planning Act specifically -Some developed -Some developers have expressed the concern that Urban Design matters should be restricted to the property being developed.
+Development within subject property Off-site works Section 4 ((e) (site plan approval) of the Planning Act specifically allows municipalities to review and approve: "(e) the sustainable design elements on any adjoining highway under a municipality's jurisdiction, including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities, if an official plan and a by-law passed under subsection (2) that both contain provisions relating to such matters are in effect in the municipality;" In most cases, large developments do have an impact on the adjoining public realm to a greater or lesser degree.
 Those impacts need to be assessed and mitigated by the proponent responsible for the impact.
 City staff have and will continue to work with applicants to identify and resolve any identified issues with the goal of improving the interface between new developments and the public realm.